Yes, this question occurred to today me as I was reviewing a tax return:

 What does amortization on the tax return tell us?

-This tells us there is an intangible asset with dropping value.
+This tells us there is an intangible asset with a dropping value.
 It is likely this asset was acquired by this company although it could be something they developed through R&D (research and development).

 Go down the assets and find intangible assets.

 - If the asset is listed but there is no accumulated amortization, the asset is not being amortized.
 This means it is an asset, like intellectual property, that is not declining in value and has an indefinite life.
-Even with those assets, the company is required to consider if the value is impaired, and write it down if the future benefits have dropped below the original cost.
+Even with those assets, the company is required to consider if the value is impaired and write it down if the future benefits have dropped below the original cost.

 - If the asset is listed and the accumulated amortization is not as high as the asset, either the value of that asset has not fully declined or there is a mix of assets, some declined and some that do not decline in value.

 - If the asset is listed and the accumulated amortization is equal to the asset amount, the asset is fully declined based on the accounting estimate.
-It may also just disappear from the balance sheet due to write-off.
+It may also just disappear from the balance sheet due to write-offs.

 Why do we care?